Find Tech Schools

 Skills Needed to be a Computer Hardware Engineer

-Computer Hardware Engineers state the following job skills are important in their day-to-day work.
+When polled, Computer Hardware Engineers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.